uploadcare/file-uploader/README.md

 All configurations in `Blocks` are managed from CSS code.
 1. Sign up to [Uploadcare](https://app.uploadcare.com/accounts/signup/).
 2. Get a Public API key in [Uploadcare project's dashboard](https://app.uploadcare.com/projects/-/api-keys/).
-3. Add a style sheet to your project and replace `'YOUR_PUBLIC_KEY'` with your own public key:
+3. Add a style sheet to your project and replace `YOUR_PUBLIC_KEY` with your own public key:

 ```css
 .my-uploader {